 Many larger varieties of lawn and garden vacuum will mulch waste as well as collect it.
 The result is that your yard waste will end up being much denser when you scoop it out of the machine's collector bag.
 When you used a rake or a leaf blower, you may have filled six bags full of loose leaves.
 Now, you might find that you're filling only two or three bags with mulch.
 Of course, the bags of mulch will be much heavier than the bags of leaves, which is why you'll want to make sure you have extra-strong garbage bags if you're planning on taking the mulch to the dump or leaving it on the curb for municipal pickup.
 Or, if you're looking to reuse the mulch in your garden, make sure you have a large plastic garbage can to store it in.

-For lots more information on lawn and garden care, see the links on the next page.
+For lots more information on lawn and garden care, see the links below.